huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 ## No Specific Middlebox Bypass Mechanism

-The mapping of DNS over QUIC is defined for minimal overhead and maximum performance.
+The mapping of DoQ is defined for minimal overhead and maximum performance.
 This means a different traffic profile than HTTP3 over QUIC.
 This difference can be noted by firewalls and middleboxes.
 There may be environments in which HTTP3 over QUIC will be able to pass through, but DoQ will be blocked by these middle boxes.

 ## No Server Initiated Transactions

-As stated in {{introduction}}, this document does not specify support for server initiated transactions because these are not relevant for the "stub to recursive resolver" scenario.
-Note that "DNS Stateful Operations" (DSO)
-{{?RFC8490}} are only applicable for DNS over TCP and DNS over TLS.
-DSO is not applicable to DNS over HTTP since HTTP has its own mechanism for managing sessions, and this is incompatible with the DSO; the same is true for DNS over QUIC.
+As stated in {{introduction}}, this document does not specify support for server initiated transactions.
+DSO is only applicable for DNS over TCP and DNS over TLS.
+DSO is not applicable to DNS over HTTP since HTTP has its own mechanism for managing sessions, and this is incompatible with the DSO; the same is true for DoQ.

 # Specifications

 ## Connection Establishment

-DoQ connections are established as described in the QUIC transport specification
+DoQ connections are established as described in the QUIC transport specification {{!RFC9000}}.
-{{!I-D.ietf-quic-transport}}.
 During connection establishment, DoQ support is indicated by selecting the ALPN token "doq" in the crypto handshake.

 ### Draft Version Identification

-**RFC Editor's Note:** Please remove this section prior to publication of a final version of this document.

-Only implementations of the final, published RFC can identify themselves as "doq".
+(RFC EDITOR NOTE: THIS SECTION TO BE REMOVED BEFORE PUBLICATION) Only implementations of the final, published RFC can identify themselves as "doq".
 Until such an RFC exists, implementations MUST NOT identify themselves using this string.

 Implementations of draft versions of the protocol MUST add the string "-" and the corresponding draft number to the identifier.
 For example, draft-ietf-dprive-dnsoquic-00 is identified using the string "doq-i00".

 ### Port Selection

-By default, a DNS server that supports DoQ MUST listen for and accept QUIC connections on the dedicated UDP port TBD (number to be defined in {{iana-considerations}}), unless it has mutual agreement with its clients to use a port other than TBD for DoQ.
+By default, a DNS server that supports DoQ MUST listen for and accept QUIC connections on the dedicated UDP port TBD (number to be defined in
+{{iana-considerations}}), unless it has mutual agreement with its clients to use a port other than TBD for DoQ.
 In order to use a port other than TBD, both clients and servers would need a configuration option in their software.

 By default, a DNS client desiring to use DoQ with a particular server MUST establish a QUIC connection to UDP port TBD on the server, unless it has mutual agreement with its server to use a port other than port TBD for DoQ.
-Such another port MUST NOT be port 53 or port 853.
-This recommendation against use of port 53 for DoQ is to avoid confusion between DoQ and the use of DNS over UDP {{!RFC1035}}.
-Similarly, using port 853 would cause confusion between DoQ and DNS over DTLS {{?RFC8094}}.
+Such another port MUST NOT be port 53.
+This recommendation against use of port 53 for DoQ is to avoid confusion between DoQ and the use of DNS over UDP
+{{!RFC1035}}.

 ## Stream Mapping and Usage

-The mapping of DNS traffic over QUIC streams takes advantage of the QUIC stream features detailed in Section 2 of the QUIC transport specification
+The mapping of DNS traffic over QUIC streams takes advantage of the QUIC stream features detailed in Section 2 of the QUIC transport specification {{!RFC9000}}.
-{{!I-D.ietf-quic-transport}}.

-The stub to resolver DNS traffic follows a simple pattern in which the client sends a query, and the server provides a response.
-This design specifies that for each subsequent query on a QUIC connection the client MUST select the next available client-initiated bidirectional stream, in conformance with the QUIC transport specification {{!I-D.ietf-quic-transport}}.
+DNS traffic follows a simple pattern in which the client sends a query, and the server provides one or more responses (multiple can responses occur in zone transfers).

+The mapping specified here requires that the client selects a separate QUIC stream for each query.
+The server then uses the same stream to provide all the response messages for that query.
+In order that multiple responses can be parsed, a 2-octet length field is used in exactly the same way as the 2-octet length field defined for DNS over TCP {{RFC1035}}.
+The practical result of this is that the content of each QUIC stream is exactly the same as the content of a TCP connection that would manage exactly one query.

+All DNS messages (queries and responses) sent over DoQ connections MUST be encoded as a 2-octet length field followed by the message content as specified in {{RFC1035}}.

+The client MUST select the next available client-initiated bidirectional stream for each subsequent query on a QUIC connection, in conformance with the QUIC transport specification {{!RFC9000}}.

 The client MUST send the DNS query over the selected stream, and MUST indicate through the STREAM FIN mechanism that no further data will be sent on that stream.

-The server MUST send the response on the same stream, and MUST indicate through the STREAM FIN mechanism that no further data will be sent on that stream.
+The server MUST send the response(s) on the same stream and MUST indicate, after the last response, through the STREAM FIN mechanism that no further data will be sent on that stream.

 Therefore, a single client initiated DNS transaction consumes a single stream.
 This means that the client's first query occurs on QUIC stream 0, the second on 4, and so on.

-### Transaction Errors

-Peers normally complete transactions by sending a DNS response on the transaction's stream, including cases where the DNS response indicates a DNS error.
-For example, a Server
-Failure (SERVFAIL, {{!RFC1035}}) SHOULD be notified to the initiator of the transaction by sending back a response with the Response Code set to SERVFAIL.

-If a peer is incapable of sending a DNS response due to an internal error, it may issue a QUIC Stream Reset with error code DOQ_INTERNAL_ERROR.
-The corresponding transaction MUST be abandoned.
+For completeness it is noted that versions prior to -02 of this specification proposed a simpler mapping scheme which omitted the 2 byte length field and supported only a single response on a given stream.
+The more complex mapping above was adopted to specifically cater for XFR support, however it breaks compatibility with earlier versions.

+### DNS Message IDs

+When sending queries over a QUIC connection, the DNS Message ID MUST be set to zero.

+It is noted that this has implications for proxying DoQ message to other transports in that a mapping of some form must be performed (e.g., from DoQ connection/stream to unique Message ID).

 ## DoQ Error Codes